codr7/whirlisp/README.md

 As should be expected, writing macros takes a tiny bit more discipline and effort than regular code; but the reward is more or less unlimited power within the limits of the language implementation.
 Mostly anything that may be accomplished by someone implementing Common Lisp; is available for regular users of the language, from within the language.

-[The Common Lisp Hyperspec](http://www.lispworks.com/documentation/HyperSpec/Front/Contents.htm) contains everything you could possibly want to know and the kitchen sink regarding specific Lisp features.
+[The Common Lisp Hyperspec](http://www.lispworks.com/documentation/HyperSpec/Front/Contents.htm) contains everything you could possibly want to know and the kitchen sink regarding specific features.

 ### Implementation